sokcheng/Kitsuchan-NG/COMMANDS.md

 * tags - A list of tags to be used in the search criteria.

+## leave
+None

 ## lewd
 Lewd!

 ## lick
-Lick a member!
+Lick a user!

-* member - The member to be licked.
+* user - The user to be licked.

 ## liste
 Display list of currently-enabled bot extensions.